openstack-archive/fuel-docs/pages/reference-architecture/ha-notes/0110-corosync-settings.rst

 decide if cluster is quorate to provide services, to provide data layer for services that want to use features of Virtual Synchrony.

-Corosync fuctions in Fuel as the communication and quorum service via Pacemaker cluster resource manager (`crm`).
+Corosync functions in Fuel as the communication and quorum service via Pacemaker cluster resource manager (`crm`).
 It's main configuration file is located in ``/etc/corosync/corosync.conf``.